quarkus-qe/quarkus-test-suite/README.md

 Reactive equivalent of the http/rest-client module.
 Exclusions: XML test.
 Reason: https://quarkus.io/blog/resteasy-reactive/#what-jax-rs-features-are-missing

+Additionally, it's include endpoints to check usage of HTTP/2 using REST client over the http and https.
+HTTP/2 REST client tests check sync and async response by:
+- Two endpoint used by client
+- Eight endpoints used for validation of client request

 ### `http/rest-client-reactive-vanilla`
 Verifies Rest Client usage, while no request are going only internally on the server.
 This module requires to not have any resteasy dependency, for an issue to be reproducible.